xueshengke/RPCA_code/readme.txt

 This code is a simple implementation of RPCA.
-By Xue Shengke, Zhejiang University, March 2017.
+By Shengke Xue, Zhejiang University, March 2017.

 You may start an example by directly running 'example_*.m' for various datasets.
 |--------------